alexskoropletov/neat-api/README.md

     - [ ] load common static data to memory (currencies, rates, etc.)
 - [ ] use this backend in ur-be
 - [ ] build a cron job to update currency exchange rates
+- [ ] cover with integration tests each endpoit

 # API routes to implement